voldev8/recipes-deploy/README.md

 ## Updates

 - from v1 to v2

--- Switched from create react app to Vite
+  - switched from create react app to Vite
--- updated react v16 to v18
+  - updated react v16 to v18
--- updated react-router-dom v5 to v6
+  - updated react-router-dom v5 to v6
--- added 3d model on main page
+  - added 3d model on main page
--- new folder structure
+  - new folder structure
--- visual improvements and styling
+  - visual improvements and styling

 # Folder Structure